opentransportro/OpenTripPlanner-data-container/README.md

 ## This project:
-Contains tools for fetching, building and deploying fresh otp data-containers for consumption by romania and timisoara otp instances.
+Contains tools for fetching, building and deploying fresh otp data-containers for consumption by romania otp instances.

 ## Main components